The importance of magnification effects in galaxy-galaxy lensing: Magnification effects on foreground galaxies

 \subsection{Results}

-The red `downward'-triangles in Fig.\,\ref{pic:shearprofs} show the relative impact of magnification on \gt.
-Similar to the results in Sect./,\ref{ssec:sourcebias}, where the magnification of the source galaxies is discussed, the local slope \ad\ determines whether the shear signal is enhanced or reduced.
-The upper panels of Fig.\,\ref{pic:shearprofs} show that the shear profiles are reduced for a local slope \ad\ that is smaller than unity at redshift \(\zd=0.42\), while the lower panels display shear profiles with \(\ad >1\) at a higher redshift \(\zd=0.62\) where the reverse effect is observed.
+The red `downward' triangles in Fig.\,\ref{pic:shearprofs} show the relative impact of magnification on \gt.
+Similar to the results given in Sect.\,\ref{ssec:sourcebias}, where the magnification of the source galaxies is discussed, the local slope \ad\ determines whether the shear signal is enhanced or reduced.
+The upper panels of Fig.\,\ref{pic:shearprofs} show that the shear profiles are reduced for a local slope \ad\ that is smaller than unity at redshift \(\zd=0.42\), while the lower panels display shear profiles with \(\ad >1\) at a higher redshift \(\zd=0.62,\) where the reverse effect is observed.
 The panels with higher \zd\ show larger magnification effects; relative deviations by up to \(7\%\) in a single bin can be seen.
 In general, the shear signal is more strongly affected at larger separations $\theta$ from the lens centre until it reaches a maximum at \(\approx 8'\) for \(\zd=0.62\) and \(\approx 10'\) for \(\zd=0.41\); for even larger separations, the magnification effect becomes relatively weaker.

 A comparison of numerical results to the analytic estimate (\ref{eq:lensmagn}) can be seen in Fig.\,\ref{pic:sheardiff_lens}.
-Plotted is the absolute difference between shear profiles affected by magnification of lens galaxies and those unaffected by magnification.
-The triangles show numerical results, while lines indicate our analytical model for \(2\left[\ad(\zd) - 1 \right]\,\gt^{\rm LSS}\).
-We employ the reduced \(\chi^2\)-test as an estimator for goodness of our model and find that all models agree well with the data for the considered angular scales.
-However, the local slope is not necessarily a sufficiently good quantity for the analytic correction if the local slope \ad\ becomes very steep, i.e., when the luminosity function is not well approximated by a power law anymore (cf.~Fig.\,\ref{pic:numcounts}).
+The absolute difference between shear profiles affected by a magnification of lens galaxies and those unaffected by magnification is plotted.
+The triangles show numerical results, while lines indicate our analytical model for \(2\left[\ad(\zd) - 1 \right]\,\gt^\mathrm{LSS}\).
+We employed the reduced \(\chi^2\)-test as an estimator for the goodness of our model and find that all models are in good agreement with the data for the considered angular scales.
+However, the local slope is not necessarily a sufficiently good quantity for the analytic correction if the local slope \ad\ becomes very steep, meaning when the luminosity function is not well approximated by a power law anymore (cf.~Fig.\,\ref{pic:numcounts}).
 However, the analytic correction still reduces the impact of magnification significantly.